 Due to this automation, all your functions will be able to work in parallel and your data is guaranteed to be consistent.

 #3.
-High Security: Most of the traditional databases implement schema-level user authentication only, due to the fact that they are designed for a small number of internal business users.
-But modern applications are exposed to the untrusted and malicious audience at a global level.
+High Security: Modern applications are exposed to the untrusted and malicious audience at a global level.

-Serverless database takes care of it by making sure that all the application, while interacting with the same dataset passes through the same protocol of access control.
+Serverless database takes care of it by making sure that all the applications interacting with the same dataset passes the same protocol of access control.
 As a result, it reduces the attack surface, a critical risk for businesses.

 Serverless database empowers you with that which helps you in reducing the latency.
 With this approach, data from event-driven functions is read where it is closest to the user.

 #5.
-Schemaless: This feature is available with certain Serverless databases only.
-This feature is quite unique as it enables you to handle any data output from your functions.
+Schemaless: With Schemales you can handle any data output from your functions.
 This ‘handle anything’ approach makes it extremely easy to integrate serverless databases with your functions.
 An uncommon feature amongst other Serverless databases.

 Use Cases of Serverless Database